-The number of short term loans is restricted to 300 occurrences per year.
+The number of short term loans is restricted to 300 occurrences per year which will be jointly tracked by the Company and the Union.

-An occurrence shall be any day that one trade is loaned under this section.
+An occurrence shall be any day that one trade is loaned under this section by area.